Invalid email address

 If you’re just starting to invest in influencer marketing and have a limited budget, micro-influencers will give you the most bang for your buck.
 This means you have more freedom to figure out what works and what doesn’t.

-For example, if your influencer marketing budget is $10,000, you can work with multiple micro-influencers instead of just one mega-influencer.
+For example, if your influencer marketing budget is $2,000, you can work with multiple micro-influencers instead of just two macro-influencers.
 With more and diverse micro-influencers in the mix, you have access to more content to repurpose and unique creative ideas to test.

 4. Increase engagement rate